1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 glory”
 (Medvedev and Lerner, p.
 98)

-“The famous august, 1948, session of the LAAAS
-was for a long time sorrowfully designated the historical one.
-It did, indeed, become an event never to be forgotten in the
-history of science and mankind”
-(Medvedev and Lerner, p.
-103)

 “Immediately after the session, hundreds of scientists, the
 best and most qualified representatives of Soviet biology, were